+No, we can only accept one application from you.
 It is not necessary to have completed work experience with us to have a successful training contract application.
 If you already have legal work experience and/or you feel ready to apply directly for a training contract, we would encourage you to do so.
-If you would still like to apply for the winter workshop before applying for a training contract, please bear in mind that training contract interviews will be scheduled and offers will be made on a rolling basis.
-We are therefore unable to guarantee the availability of places as we progress with these interviews.
+If you would still like to apply for the winter workshop before applying for a training contract, please bear in mind that training contract offers will be made on a rolling basis and we are therefore unable to guarantee the availability of places as we progress with these interviews.
+If you attend the winter workshop, you will be offered the chance to apply for a training contract but you may be applying for a later intake.

 We appreciate that you may not have any results yet.
 Please mention this in your application and include any predicted grades, essay or coursework results you have received to date if you have them, or just put N/A for this section of the application form.

 We appreciate that many students will be in this position.
-Please mention this in your application and include any predicated grades, essay or coursework results you have received to date instead.
+Please mention this in your application and include any predicated grades, essay or coursework results you received during those years instead.

 That is entirely up to you.
 As long as we have this information on the form, we do not insist that you repeat it on your CV.